This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Notice: Scaffolding has been erected on the northern side of the house.
 Access to the house is via an alternative entrance until the exterior decoration work has been completed in early November.
 Restoration work is also taking place on pathways around the Croquet Lawn.
 We do apologise for any inconvenience or noise disruption during these essential works.
 Travel disruption: Diversion in place at Turners Hill B2210 East Street.
 Road closed westwards for 320m due to water mains work.
 Diversion route via B2028, A264, A22, Imberhorne Lane and B2210.
 Delays expected on diversion route.

 Arts and Crafts family home with Morris & Co. interiors, set in a beautiful hillside garden

-Standen is hidden at the end of a quiet Sussex lane with breathtaking views over the High Weald and Weirwood Reservoir.
+Built in the 1890s, Standen today tells the story of family life during the 1920's in a unique setting.
 The design of the house is a monument to the combined genius of architect Philip Webb and his friend William Morris.
-All the big names of the Arts & Crafts period are represented, including ceramics by William De Morgan and metalwork by W. A. S. Benson.
+All the big names of the Arts & Crafts period are represented in the house interiors, including ceramics by William De Morgan and metalwork by W. A. S. Benson.

 Our hillside gardens are being restored to the Arts & Crafts inspired garden developed by Mrs Beale, owner of Standen.
 Using her diaries, lost garden features and a historic plant collection will return the gardens to their heyday, providing year round interest for the garden enthusiast.
 On the wider estate, footpaths and self guided walks lead out into our ancient woodlands and the High Weald Area of Outstanding Natural Beauty.

 New for 2014, well behaved dogs on short leads are welcome in the formal gardens.

 11am- 4pm (Mon & Tues 1.30pm - 4pm outside school holidays )